hmchou56/centra8/centra5/venue.md

 ​		![round_green](../img/centra5/round_green.png)Porto’s historic center

-The hotel is on the route of one of the hops on hops off buses that will take you in a memorable journey to some of the many must-see attractions the city has to offer travelers: the historic center of Oporto, the Clérigos Bell Tower, the Serralves Foundation and Casa da Música, two icons of the city’s contemporary architecture, or even the Porto Cruise terminal.
+The hotel is on the route of one of the hops on hops off buses that will take you in a memorable journey to some of the many must-see attractions the city has to offer travelers: the historic center of Porto, the Clérigos Bell Tower, the Serralves Foundation and Casa da Música, two icons of the city’s contemporary architecture, or even the Porto Cruise terminal.

 By taxi or Uber, you can easily and conveniently reach **Porto’s historic downtown** or **Porto Airport** in just under 20 minutes.